stevemao/grunt-spawn/README.md

 If you are not scanning for any wildcard patterns and you would like to pass your arguments as a space separated array to a single command then you would need to set this option to true.
-If you dont, then each result found within the wildcard matching pattern will be run individually again the command.
+If you dont this, then each result found within the wildcard matching pattern will be run individually against the command.
 So if three files are found, the command will be run 3 times.

 ### When to 'passThrough'

-If you are not interested in scanning the filesystem and have a command that does not require any input from grunt-spawn then you can use this option.
+If you are not interested in scanning the filesystem and have a command that does not require any file based input from grunt-spawn then you can use set this option to true.
 This will bypass any scanning done on the current directory.
-This can dramatically speed up what you are trying to do.
+This can dramatically speed up the execution time of things.

 ### Express example